|

 To get help on a particular command, type: help commandname

-To get a complete list of help topics, type: help contents
+To get a complete list of help topics, type: help tables

 . help regress